 Use all available information to identify if a customer is vulnerable.

-Assist vulnerable customers in accessing additional services they may need and consider ways in which we can tailor services at a service wide level as well as on an individual basis in order to provide quality services that are accessible and equitable to all.
+Assist vulnerable customers in accessing additional services they may need and consider ways in which we can tailor services at a service wide level as well as on an individual basis in order to provide quality services that are accessible and equitable to all

 Record any known representatives who act on the customer’s behalf.